9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 2/III. Packet inspection.md

 Additionally, name resolution uses what’s known as a reverse DNS lookup.
 A reverse DNS lookup is a query that looks for the domain name associated with an IP address.
 If you perform a reverse DNS lookup on an attacker’s system, they might be alerted that you are investigating them through their DNS records.

-Using the -n flag disables this automatic mapping of numbers to names and is considered to be best practice when sniffing or analyzing traffic.
-Using -n will not resolve hostnames, whereas -nn will not resolve _both_ hostnames or ports.
-Here’s an example of a tcpdump command that reads the packetcapture.pcap file with verbosity and disables name resolution:
+Using the `-n` flag disables this automatic mapping of numbers to names and is considered to be best practice when sniffing or analyzing traffic.
+Using `-n` will not resolve hostnames, whereas `-nn` will not resolve _both_ hostnames or ports.
+Here’s an example of a tcpdump command that reads the `packetcapture.pcap` file with verbosity and disables name resolution:

-### sudo tcpdump -r packetcapture.pcap -v -n
+### `sudo tcpdump -r packetcapture.pcap -v -`n

 **Pro tip:** You can combine options together.
 For example, -v and -n can be combined as -vn.
 But, if an option accepts a parameter right after it like -c 1 or -r capture.pcap then you can’t combine other options to it.